 Air pollution is the third leading cause of death worldwide, and most large cities, Delhi included, have fine particulate matter (PM2.5) levels above WHO health guidelines.
-Here, we take a closer look at air pollution in the Delhi metropolis to better understand the current situation, and where things may be heading.
+Here, we take a look air pollution mapping in the Delhi metropolis to better understand the current situation, and where things may be heading.

 Air pollution’s origins are tightly linked to the history of industrialization, so I’ll start this article off by giving you a brief review of India’s.
 It began back in 1854 when the first cotton mill venture was launched, followed shortly after by the first jute mill in Calcutta.
 Large-scale industry accounted for 7% of national income along with mining, employing only 3.5 million (or 2.5% of the total workforce), while agriculture employed over 70%.
 Development was slow, and cotton and jute remained the two main industries for decades, overshadowing the infant-industries of paper, sugar, cement and steel.
 How these industries performed was entirely dependent on the state of the global economy; in the early 20th century, economic boom conditions increased domestic income, public revenue and public spending.
 Conversely, the first world war, its ensuing agricultural crisis and the Great Depression caused a crisis in India.

 After a few more ups and downs, decisive action was taken to expand industry during the post-second world war years.
 This resulted in a 7% annual growth rate between 1951 and 1965, a rate higher than anything recorded over such a period of time.

 Naturally, with industry comes pollution, and India began to noticeably degrade its air quality around this time.
 But India as we know it today is one of the most polluted countries on earth, with 5 of the 10 most polluted cities in the world; so how did it get this bad?
 It seems to be correlated to population size and urban population growth rates.